 Dancer and choreographer Andrea Herdeg is based in Zürich and Locarno.
 Her professional background includes both dance and theatre.
 She trained at Accademia Teatro Dimitri (Switzerland) and the Trinity Laban Conservatoire of Music and Dance London (UK).
 Since 1999 she has danced with many companies in England, Italy, Germany and Switzerland.
 In 2003 she founded the company herdeg&desponds (Zürich) with pianist Andre Desponds, creating highly accomplished performances that blend music, dance and theatre, to great critical acclaim.
-Andrea Herdeg is frequently invited to choreograph for dance and for theatre.
+Andrea Herdeg is frequently invited to choreograph for dance and for theatre, collaborating among others with theatre director Volker Hesse (opening ceremony for Gotthard Base Tunnel 2016).
 She is a guest teacher at the Zürcher Hochschule der KünsteZHdK and is a longstanding member of the teaching faculty (dance) at Accademia Teatro Dimitri Verscio.
 She is winner of the choreography prize at the Rome Theatre Festival 2009.

 Concert pianist André Desponds was admitted at the age of 16 to the Musikhochschule Zürich where he studied under Sava Savoff.
 He is renowned for his interpretations of Chopin, Schubert and Gershwin, and is a highly respected jazz improviser and silent film pianist.
 Desponds has performed all over the world, including the Gasteig Munich, the St. Petersburg Philharmonia, the Concertgebouw Amsterdam and the UN Headquarters in New York.
 He is a founding member of the Gershwin Piano Quartet (1996).
 Desponds has recorded widely, plays frequently for radio and television, and is a composer in his own right, specialising in theatre, ballet and film scores.
 As an accompanist he frequently collaborates with noted artists (soprano Noëmi Nadelmann, vibraphonist Thomas Dobler, and violinist Melina Mandozzi).
 André Desponds is a professor of improvisation and of chamber music at the Zürcher Hochschule der Künste ZHdK.